 Interns are encouraged to take advantage of scheduled talks and seminars at the Smithsonian's National Zoo and Conservation Biology Institute as part of their internship experience.

 - Demonstrated written and oral communication skills (based on required cover letter and essay, as well as phone or in-person interview)

 - Able to pass all of the Smithsonian-based background checks needed for volunteer staff

 - At least three years of relevant undergraduate coursework

 Preference will be given to candidates who are able to speak and write well in both Spanish and English, have prior knowledge of birds and relevant conservation issues, and/or have a familiarity with one or more Latin American cultures.
 Latino candidates are encouraged to apply.

-Interns should be able to devote at least 24 hours per week (between the hours of 9 a.m. and 5 p.m.) for a minimum of one month between Jan.
-1, 2019 and June 15, 2019.
+Interns should be able to devote a minimum of 30 hours per week (between the hours of 9 a.m. and 5 p.m.) for a period of at least three weeks between January and February 2020.